An adjunction inequality for Real embedded surfaces: Real Seiberg--Witten invariants

 We now proceed to summarise some key properties of the Real Seiberg--Witten invariant.
 First we need to make a few remarks concerning connected sums.
-If $(X,\sigma)$ is a smooth $4$-manifold with a Real structure, then a necessary condition for $(X,\sigma)$ to admit a Real spin$^c$-structure is that the fixed point set of $\sigma$ contains no isolated points.
+If $(X,\sigma)$ is a smooth $4$-manifold with a Real structure, then a necessary condition for $(X,\sigma)$ to admit a Real spin$^c$-structure is that the fixed point set of $\sigma$ contains no isolated points (first of all recall that if $\sigma$ preserves a spin structure and is odd in the sense that its lift to the spin bundle squares to $-1$, then the codimension of the fixed point set is $2$ mod $4$ \cite[Proposition 8.46]{ab}.
+The same result carries over to the setting of odd spin$^c$ structures because locally any spin$^c$-structure reduces to a spin structure).
 Thus we will mostly be interested in Real structures whose fixed point set is a collection of embedded surfaces.
 If $(X_1 , \sigma_1), (X_2, \sigma_2)$ are smooth $4$-manifolds with Real structures and if $\sigma_1,\sigma_2$ have non-isolated fixed points, then we can form the equivariant connected sum $(X,\sigma) = (X_1 \# X_2 , \sigma_1 \# \sigma_2)$ by removing open balls around non-isolated fixed points $x_1 \in X_1$, $x_2 \in X_2$ and identifying their boundaries equivariantly.
 In general the resulting involution $\sigma$ on $X$ will depend on the choice of fixed points $x_1,x_2$.
 If $\mathfrak{s}_1, \mathfrak{s}_2$ are Real spin$^c$-structures on $X_1,X_2$, then the connected sum spin$^c$-structure $\mathfrak{s} = \mathfrak{s}_1 \# \mathfrak{s}_2$ inherits a Real structure, which is well-defined up to isomorphism \cite[\textsection 9]{bar3}.

 Let $(X , \sigma)$ be a smooth $4$-manifold with Real structure.
 Consider the blow-up operation in the Real setting.
 In fact there are two possible operations which could be regarded as the Real version of blowing up.
 First, we could blow up $X$ along a non-isolated fixed point $x$ of $\sigma$.
 We define the Real blowup of $X$ along $x$ to be the equivariant connected sum $(X \# \overline{\mathbb{CP}^2} , \sigma \# \tau)$, where $\tau$ is complex conjugation and where the connected sum is carried out by removing open balls around $x \in X$ and around a fixed point of $\tau$ and identifying their boundaries (it doesn't matter which fixed point of $\tau$ is chosen since the fixed point set of $\tau$ is connected).
 Since $\overline{\mathbb{CP}^2}$ is simply-connected and $\tau$ acts as $-1$ on $H^2( \overline{\mathbb{CP}^2} ; \mathbb{Z})$, it is easily shown that every spin$^c$-structure on $\overline{\mathbb{CP}^2}$ admits a Real structure, which is unique up to isomorphism.
 In particular, if $\mathfrak{s}$ is a Real spin$^c$-structure on $X$, then we obtain a Real spin$^c$-structure $\mathfrak{s}'$ on the blowup, given by $\mathfrak{s}' = \mathfrak{s} \# \kappa$, where $\kappa$ is a Real spin$^c$-structure on $\overline{\mathbb{CP}^2}$ with $c(\kappa)^2 = -1$ (there are two choices for $\kappa$).